BolteAdrian/BE-ToDoList/README.md

 # Backend_ToDoList
-BE for a to do list with .net 6 with 3-tier arhitecture and angular FE link : https://github.com/BolteAdrian/FE-ToDoList
+Backend for a to do list with .net 6 with 3-tier arhitecture and Angular 14 for frontend FE link : https://github.com/BolteAdrian/FE-ToDoList

 Business and acces data layer files must be take out of the project before run